-Art Education: Studying a Bachelor of Fine Art at Griffith University, Queensland College of Art, Brisbane (on Leave of Absence due to COVID-19).
+Commenced full time study in the Bachelor of Fine Art at Griffith University, Queensland College of Art, Brisbane.

-2019 Queensland College of Art, Italy study tour – visiting Venice (58th Venice Biennale) Trento, Rovereto, Florence and Rome.
+2019 The Queensland College of Art, Italy Study Tour – visiting Venice (58th Venice Biennale) Trento, Rovereto, Florence and Rome.

 Member and Secretary of The Half Dozen Group of Artists Inc. www.hdg-artists.com